psons/tlog/docs/programmer doc.md

+# High Level Code Organization
-# this content should be supported in docstrings.
+## this content should be supported in docstrings.

 The domain object model is being created in endeavor.py to support representing Endeavors, Tasks, and Stories in an